Historical Timeline

 550 B.C. – King Cyrus II of Persia defeats the Medes and their king, Astyages (Ahasuerus), King Cyrus II's maternal grandfather, and the two kingdoms are combined into the Media-Persian or Medo-Persian empire.

-539 B.C. – King Cyrus II, the king of the Medo-Persian empire, conquers Babylon (by his general, Ugbaru (Gubaru or Gobryas), because he, himself, did not arrive until about two-and-a-half weeks later), killing King Belshazzar in the process (King Nabonidus, the co-regent of Babylonia, was not killed.), and appoints 62-year-old Darius (Cyaxares II) the Mede (Median), King Cyrus II's maternal uncle, the son of Ahasuerus (Astyages), as the king of Babylon under him (Daniel 5:30–31; 9:1).
+539 B.C. – King Cyrus II, the king of the Medo-Persian empire, conquers Babylon (by his general, Ugbaru (Gubaru or Gobryas), because he, himself, did not arrive until about two-and-a-half weeks later), killing King Belshazzar in the process (King Nabonidus, the father of King Belshazzar and the co-regent of Babylonia, was not killed.), and appoints 62-year-old Darius (Cyaxares II) the Mede (Median), King Cyrus II's maternal uncle, the son of Ahasuerus (Astyages), as the king of Babylon under him (Daniel 5:30–31; 9:1).
 (King Darius the Mede is not to be confused with Ugbaru (Gubaru or Gobryas), the former Guti governor of Gutium, who was Cyrus's general and who died about three-and-a-half weeks after conquering Babylon.)

 537 B.C. – King Cyrus II issues a decree that the Jews may return to Judah and rebuild the temple in Jerusalem (Ezra 1:1–4).